 Imaxe do dicionario

-Autor@s do deseño e estrutura do dicionario / Authors of the design and structure of the dictionary: María José Domínguez Vázquez (dir), Lola Mosquera Sánchez, Deborah Chidimma Nebechukwu, U-Tong Sih - EMLex
+María José Domínguez Vázquez (dir), Lola Mosquera Sánchez, Deborah Chidimma Nebechukwu, U-Tong Sih - EMLex (autor@s do deseño e estrutura do dicionario)

-GAL O principal obxectivo deste dicionario é visibilizar e reivindicar a mulleres relevantes no eido da lexicografía.
+O principal obxectivo deste dicionario é visibilizar e reivindicar a mulleres relevantes no eido da lexicografía.
 O traballo ofrece información sobre a súa vida, traxectoria profesional, así como a súa bagaxe social e cultural.
 Destaca especialmente a súa contribución á lexicografía nos seus respectivos contextos.
-Esta obra desenvólvese como proxecto didáctico de aprendizaxe colaborativa no...
+Esta obra desenvólvese como proxecto didáctico de aprendizaxe colaborativa no marco...

 Ver descrición